 The Boston Pops began playing after dark and Rascal Flats, a rock and roll band, performed and the Pops played Tchaikovsky’s 1812 overture, which has become a tradition here.
 Finally, at 10:30 there was a half hour of fireworks, smoke and the kinds of sky bound “rosette” displays were everywhere it seemed.

-Finally we left, drove to Nancy’s house in Newton and fell asleep, knowing that the land we call America was a year older and we had done our small part to be a part of it and celebrate it.
+Finally we left, drove to Nancy’s house in Newton and fell asleep, knowing that the land we call America was a year older and we had done our small part to be a part of it and celebrate the United States and Boston on the 4th of July.

 What & Where: